achianumba/jsdoc-todo/README.md

 ## Features

 - Extracts "to do" items into an easily accessible checklist.
-- Links each "to do" item to it's source file and line number.
+- Links each "to do" item to its source file and line number.
 - Marks "to do" items as completed directly in JS files.
 - Updates "to do" list when `@todo` or `@todolist` comments are added or removed.